Defence reservists – rights & responsibilities at work

 An employer must not take adverse action against an employee because they have or are attempting to exercise a workplace right.

-For more information about general protections, please see our General protections fact sheet.
+For more information about general protections, please see our Protections at work fact sheet.

 Fair Work Online: www.fairwork.gov.au